REL08-BP04 Deploy using immutable infrastructure - AWS Well-Architected Framework

 • Leveraging infrastructure as code makes it easy to automate infrastructure deployment, and helps achieve infrastructure immutability.
 AWS provides services that enable the creation, deployment, and maintenance of infrastructure in a programmatic, descriptive, and declarative way.

 • AWS CloudFormation helps developers create AWS resources in an orderly and predictable fashion.
 Resources are written in text files using JSON or YAML format.
 The templates require a specific syntax and structure that depends on the types of resources being created and managed.
-You author your resources in JSON or YAML with any code editor such as AWS Cloud9, check it into a version control system, and then CloudFormation builds the specified services in safe, repeatable manner.
+You author your resources in JSON or YAML with any code editor, check it into a version control system, and then AWS CloudFormation builds the specified services in safe, repeatable manner.

 • AWS Serverless Application Model (AWS SAM) is an open-source framework that you can use to build serverless applications on AWS.
 AWS SAM integrates with other AWS services, and is an extension of AWS CloudFormation.